ch4rl3x/compose-cache/README.md

 # How does it work?

-`rememberLocalCache` can be used for every value/onValueChange behaviors where race conditions occurs
+`rememberForUserInput` can be used for every value/onValueChange behaviors where race conditions occurs

 ```kotlin
 val (value, onValueChange) = rememberForUserInput(valueFromDatabase) {